 Below is a complete list of all currently available online occupational therapy assistant schools which offer distance learning coursework online to OTA students.
 The percentage columns refers to the percentage of OTA courses offered online.
 Keep in mind that all online programs are hybrids, meaning they are not fully online and require some classes to be taken in person.
 For example, all online OTA programs will require students to complete their clinical trials in person.

-Find OTA programs nearby to learn more about their options.
+Find OTA programs near me to learn more about their options.

 Keep reading to learn more details about getting your OTA degree online and the logistics of hybrid online OTA programs so you know exactly which portions will be required to complete in person in order to obtain your occupational therapy assistant degree online.